 That is interesting.
 It captures the complexity and the contradiction of the human condition and our need to hold things in tension and in paradox, hold reality in our body and hope for the future.

 That’s where hope is such a different concept.
 Hope is interesting.
 It’s about the future, but it’s energy for the present.
 In biblical theology, hope asks the question: What is our energy source in the present?
 It’s just belief in what my therapist calls “the gospel of upward mobility.”
 It’s not the linear view we have that things are always going to get better and better.
-Hope is that God is with us through whatever suffering we face, and good will come through it and in the end, all will be made well.
+Hope is that God is with us through whatever suffering we face, and good will come through it and in the end.
 But the end isn’t 2021 or 2022 or any sort of calendar date.
 End is the return of Jesus.
 It’s a very different metric system.

 So hope is less focused on tomorrow than it is on the here and now.